-Job tickets may reference server-based resources such as color profiles, entries for Paper Catalog (or Substrate Catalog), and calibration settings.
+Job tickets may reference server-based resources such as color profiles, entries for Substrate Catalog, and calibration settings.
 Although these server resources are not saved with the archived file, the job ticket refers to them.
 If the job ticket points to a resource that is no longer available, the job will use the default settings for that resource.